Cyphexl/ekki-mukk/source/_posts/Thinking-in-TimeTables-WePeiyang-Schedule-Screen-Design-Implementation.md

 <figure>
     {% asset_img design-all.png %}
-    <figcaption>Fig. The conceptual design proposal from Owlling.
+    <figcaption>Figure.
+The conceptual design proposal from Owlling.
 Only a portion of all layouts required was implemented.</figcaption>
 </figure>

 The "daily schedule" component in the home screen is essentially a horizontal `ScrollView`.
 Inside the view, all courses arranged today are shown linearly.
 Each course has an identity color, and each `CourseBlock` is essentially a rounded rectangle showing course information with a background of that color.